ahillss/ParsingMachine/README.md

 }
 ```

-######Leave State Callback
+#####Leave State Callback
 A callback for leaving a state.
-The *from state* is the current state and the *to state* is the next state.
+The *from state* is the state being left and the *to state* is the next state being entered.

-The lack of **fromPos** and **toPos** is due to the leave callback is deferred until the next state is entered, if the source being parsed is updated before then (i.e. modified during an event) those parsing positions would be out of date.
-Though in the future those may be put in anyway.
+The lack of *fromPos* and *toPos* is due to the leave callback is deferred until the next state is entered, if the source being parsed is updated before then (i.e. modified during an event) those parsing positions would be out of date (in the future this may be changed anyway).

 ```C
 void on_leave_state_A(PARMAC_DEPTH stkDepth,